goodmami/wn/docs/api/wn.similarity.rst

 Information Content-based Metrics
 ---------------------------------

-The `Resnik <Resnik Similarity_>`_ similarity metric works by computing the information content of the lowest common hypernyms of the two synsets being compared.
-It therefore requires information content weights (see :mod:`wn.ic`), and the value returned therefore changes depending on the weights used.
+The `Resnik <Resnik Similarity_>`_, `Jiang-Conrath <Jiang-Conrath Similarity_>`_, and `Lin <Lin Similarity_>`_ similarity metrics work by computing the information content of the synsets and/or that of their lowest common hypernyms.
+They therefore require information content weights (see :mod:`wn.ic`), and the values returned necessarily depend on the weights used.

 Resnik Similarity